AbigailMcbride8683524/solsts/README.md

 Updated README with new instructions - update 12 Updated version number - update 30
 Improved performance optimization - build 978
+Updated README with new instructions - update 41